Hachette Book Group drops plan to buy Perseus

 Some Amazon customers have also gone public about their decision to buy books elsewhere.
 Advocates for authors and publishers have used words like "bullying" and "thuggish" and called for government intervention.

-Amazon claims that pricing an e-book at $14.99 (8.93 pounds) or $19.99 is too expensive and unjustifiable in most cases and has argued that e-books priced at $9.99 sold more.
+Amazon claims that pricing an e-book at $14.99 or $19.99 is too expensive and unjustifiable in most cases and has argued that e-books priced at $9.99 sold more.

 Authors and other publishing insiders have accused Amazon of wielding its power as a major retailer to gain an unfair advantage during contract talks by demanding that publishers cut prices and pay higher fees.